mwarning/MeshNetSimulator/README.md

 ### Create a topology

-Either load nodes.json/graph.json (e.g. [nodes](https://regensburg.freifunk.net/data/nodes.json)/[graph](https://regensburg.freifunk.net/data/graph.json)) or create some network using the `Edit` tab.
+Create some network using the `Edit` tab and click on the `lattice` button to create a 3x3 lattice.
+You can also load meshviewer nodes.json/graph.json data files (e.g. [nodes](https://regensburg.freifunk.net/data/nodes.json)/[graph](https://regensburg.freifunk.net/data/graph.json)).

 ### Implement a routing strategy (optional)

+A simple routing algorithm is already implemented.
+It will discovery neighbors and route packets to random neighbors.
-For sketching a mesh routing strategy, you need to edit the node.js and packet.js files.
+For sketching your own mesh routing strategy, you need to edit the node.js and packet.js files.
-Both files can be reloaded using the interface.
-A simple neighbor discovery and random neighbor routing algorithm is already implemented.

 ### Deploy packets
-Deploy packets manually or add defined routes to deploy continuous packets on each simulation step.
-The number of steps the packets need to arrive at the destination node will be used to calculate an overall efficiency value.
+Select a start and end node for a route to deploy packets on.
+Keep the control key pressed to select multiple nodes.
+Click the 'Add route' button on the 'sim' tab to create a route on which packets can be deployed.

 ### Simulate

+Click the `step` button two times to let the nodes discover its neighbors with special broadcast packets.
+Now to click the 'Deploy Packets' button once to place packets on the created routes.
+The number of (unicast) packets will be displayed on the node.
-Click the sim button to let the nodes forward the packets to neighbors.
+Use the `step` button to let the nodes propagate through the network in a random fashion until the destionation is reached.

+### Evaluate (optional)

+The `sim` tab will show the efficiency of the routing approach once a packet has reached its destination.
+Use the `show` tab to inspect the state of selected nodes and its current packets.